Wolff potentials and nonlocal equations of Lane-Emden type: Introduction and main results

 The aim of this paper is twofold.
-First, we extend the notion of SOLA to \eqref{EQ} with $1< p< n/s$ and prove the existence of SOLA.
-Moreover, we obtain pointwise and oscillation estimates via Wolff potentials for SOLA to \eqref{EQ}, thereby completing the low order regularity theory for nonlocal measure data problems.
-Second, by using such potential estimates, we establish both a necessary and a sufficient conditions for the existence of nonnegative SOLA to a large class of nonlocal Lane-Emden type equations with nonnegative measure data.
+First, we extend the notion of SOLA to \eqref{EQ} with $1< p< n/s$ and then prove the existence and Wolff potential estimates for SOLA to \eqref{EQ}, thereby completing the low-order regularity theory for nonlocal measure data problems.
+Second, by using such potential estimates, we establish both a necessary condition and a sufficient condition for the existence of nonnegative SOLA to a large class of nonlocal Lane--Emden type equations with nonnegative measure data.
 Namely, we deal with both power and exponential reaction terms, and both bounded domains and the whole $\mathbb{R}^{n}$.
-These are the exact nonlocal analogs of the results for the local Lane-Emden type equation \eqref{EQ:pcase} developed in \cite{HV1,22PhVe}.
+These results are the nonlocal analogs of those obtained for the local Lane--Emden type equation \eqref{EQ:pcase} in \cite{HV1,22PhVe}, and they address a question raised in \cite[Section 8.1]{KuMiSi3}.